seanstark/defender-for-cloud/defender-for-servers/uniform-vmss/readme.md

 > These steps leverage pre-built arm templates to deploy all the Prerequisites and VM Applications

+## Overview of steps
+You will need to do a few prerequites steps before creating the Azure Compute Gallery

 ## Prerequisites

 ### Step 1 - Deploy the Storage Account